mohan455/Test_sample/Readme.md

-    8)Now the change request is verifying from the remote(third time) 9)still verifying the change request in differnt scenarios 10)still verifying the change request in differnt scenarios(second time)
+    8)Now the change request is verifying from the remote(third time) 9)still verifying the change request in differnt scenarios 10)still verifying the change request in differnt scenarios(second time) 11)change requests are done
+	12)seeing some progress on the change request